Mercury Theatre: Journey into Fear (1943) and It's All True (1942-1993)

 While Welles was in Brazil, he sent Foster to Mexico to direct one of the sequences of It's All True (based on the short story "My Friend Bonito", about a boy and his donkey), while he began to develop the rest of the film.
-As well as working his carnival footage into a sequence on the history of Samba, he filmed a sequence called "Four raftmen", about an epic sea voyage undertaken by Jangedeiros fishermen to seek justice from Brazil's President.
+As well as working his carnival footage into a sequence on the history of Samba, he filmed a sequence called "Four raftmen", about an epic sea voyage undertaken by Jangedeiros fishermen to seek justice from Brazil's president.

 RKO rapidly turned against Welles and the It's All True project.
 Film historian Catherine Benamou has argued, based on extensive work in the RKO archives, that racism was a major underlying factor, and that RKO was alarmed that Welles was choosing to make non-white Americans the heroes of his story.
 As well as ignoring his instructions while the studio recut Ambersons and Journey, they began issuing press releases attacking him for profligacy with studio funds, and accusing him of wasting his time in Brazil by attending lavish parties and drinking into the small hours (which he did - but fortified by amphetamines, he would also be the first to report for filming at 6am).
 When a filming accident resulted in one actor drowning, RKO cited this as an example of Welles's irresponsibility.
 Finally, they ordered him to abandon the film.
 Not wishing to leave, Welles remained in Brazil with a skeleton crew which he funded himself, but eventually had to return when he ran out of film and RKO refused to send him any more.

 After Welles was sacked in 1942, RKO had no plans for the It's All True footage.
 Some of it was dumped in the Pacific Ocean.
 Welles tried to buy back the negative, convinced he could fashion It's All True into a commercially successful film about samba, and he wrote the studio an "IOU" note for it, but when he could not afford the first installment on payments, the footage reverted to the studio.
 The footage was long presumed lost (though some of it was found again in 1985 and incorporated into a partial restoration in 1993), and Welles was unable to find a directing job for over three years, and even then, only for a formulaic low-budget thriller.
 In the meantime, the Mercury Theatre had disbanded for good.

 Later cinema

 The Mercury Theatre production team of John Houseman and Orson Welles separated during the making of Citizen Kane, but as the RKO Mercury unit retained its name until its removal from the studio in 1942.
 Since the Mercury Theatre name was not trademarked, Welles continued to use it for some of his subsequent projects.
-As well as the 1943 variety act The Mercury Wonder Show and the 1946 radio series The Mercury Summer Theatre.